golang/vulndb/doc/format.md

 **required**

-The status of this report, either UNREVIEWED or REVIEWED.
+The status of this report, either UNREVIEWED, NEEDS_REVIEW, or REVIEWED.

 Unreviewed reports are generally auto-generated or nearly so.
 Their details have not been verified and no attempt has been made to determine packages or symbols.
 These reports must have an advisory link.

+Needs review reports are like unreviewed reports in that they are auto-generated, but we plan to review them in the near future.
+They have stricter requirements for version data than unreviewed reports.
+The NEEDS_REVIEW status allows us to quickly publish initial versions of most reports that will require review.
+NEEDS_REVIEW is an internal status only: it is converted to UNREVIEWED when published to OSV.

 Reviewed reports are reports for which we have made a good faith effort to determine correct affected versions, packages, and symbols.
 (In some